 Ghosting isn’t just for romantic relationships.
-Friendship ghosting is a real thing and can hurt just as much as a significant other leaving you without a word.
-This simple guide will help you deal with ghosting and move on from it in a healthy way.
+Friendship ghosting is real and can hurt just as much as a significant other leaving you without a word.
+This simple guide will help you deal with ghosting and move on from it healthily.

-I was hesitant to open up about this on the blog but I feel like my experience can help other people who have gone through this as well so I thought I’d share some steps I took to get over losing someone who I thought was one of my closest friends.
+I was hesitant to open up about this on the blog, but I feel like my experience can help other people who have gone through this, so I thought I’d share some steps I took to get over losing someone I thought was one of my closest friends.

 But first, for those of you who aren’t familiar with ghosting, here’s a simple definition…